u8sand/Baka-MPlayer/README.md

 	cd "Baka-MPlayer"
 	./make.sh

-Copy the resulting executable (build/Baka MPlayer) wherever you like; (eg. `sudo cp "build/baka-mplayer" /usr/bin/`) your configuration file will be written to `~/.config/bakamplayer.ini`.
+Copy the resulting executable (build/baka-mplayer) wherever you like; (eg. `sudo cp "build/baka-mplayer" /usr/bin/`) your configuration file will be written to `~/.config/bakamplayer.ini`.

 ## Bug reports

 Please use the [issues tracker](https://github.com/u8sand/Baka-MPlayer/issues) provided by GitHub to send us bug reports or feature requests.

 ## Contact